profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

 Key Features of the TFT LCD 2.8″ 240×320 Display with Touch Screen:

 + 2.8″ TFT LCD with 240×320 resolution
-+ 65K colors using a ILI9341 controller
++ 65K 16-BIT colors using a ILI9341 controller
-+ Resistive Touch Screen with an XPT2046 controller
++ Resistive Touch Screen using an XPT2046 controller
-+ SPI 4-wire LCD interface     (SCK, MOSI, DC, CS)
++ SPI 4-wire ILI9341 LCD interface (SCK,    SDI_MOSI, SDO_MIS0, CS)
++ SPI 4-wire XPT2046 Touch Screen  (T-CLK,  T-DIN,    T-DO,     T-CS)
-+ SPI 4-wire SD_Card interface (SCK, MOSI, MISO, CS)
++ SPI 4-wire SD_Card interface     (SD_SCK, SD_MOSI,  SD_MISO,  SD_CS)
 + 3.6V to 5.5V module operation
 + 3.3V logic compatible only

-These full color displays are large enough for many applications even when using Touch.
-The supplied stylus is helpful when using smaller touch targets.
+These full color displays are large enough for many applications even when using Touch.&nbsp; The supplied ‘stylus’ is helpful when using smaller touch targets.

-The modules have an `SD_Card` socket.
-This socket has separate connections to the opposite end of the board.
-Not needed with the **“ESP32-S3-CAM”**, as it already has a `TF SD_Card` on the backside.
+The LCD module has an `SD_Card` socket.&nbsp; This socket has separate connections on the opposite end of the board.&nbsp; Not needed with the **“ESP32-S3-CAM”**,&nbsp; as it already has a `TF SD_Card` on its’ backside.

-Internally the display logic perates at 3.3V, -so if using with a 5V0 Microcontroller, be sure to include logic level shifters on the data lines to prevent possible damage.
+Internally the display logic operates at `3.3V`,&nbsp; -so if using with a `5V0` Microcontroller,&nbsp; be sure to include _logic level shifters_ on the data lines to prevent possible damage.

 ## 2.8″ TFT Display Technical Specifications: